DmiSzil04/gradient-descent/README.md

 # gradient-descent
-Implementation of the gradient descent algorithm for functions of one and two variables
+Homework №4: Implementation of the gradient descent algorithm for functions of one and two variables ()

+Homework №5: Implementation of the gradient descent algorithm for a regression model. ()

 Homeworks №4, №5